ted-spence-avalara/developer-dot/communications/dev-guide/getting-started/authentication.md

       </tr>
       <tr>
         <td><code>client_id</code></td>
         <td>Unique identifier for your company.
-Avalara will provide this to you during account creation and your Client ID will be the same across all environments.</td>
+Avalara will provide this to you during <a class="dev-guide-link" href="/communications/dev-guide/getting-started/account-creation/">account creation</a> and your Client ID will be the same across all environments.</td>
       </tr>
       <tr>
       <td><code>Content-Type</code></td>